MithrilJS/mithril.js/docs/stream.md

 #### Bidirectional bindings

-Streams can also be populated from other higher order functions, such as [`m.withAttr`](withAttr.md)
+Streams can also be populated from event callbacks and similar.

 ```javascript
 // a stream